nicofilliol/BBBCopter/software.md

 # ArduPilot Installation

 In this section, we will go over the steps to prepare the BeagleBone Blue as well as the installation process of ArduPilot.
+The following guide is mostly based on the one that can be found here: https://github.com/imfatant/test.
+Definitely make sure to check out this repo in case that you run into any problems as it contains a lot more details.

 ## BeagleBone Blue Setup